 “Of course.
 More nervous, but definitely excited.”
 I finally replied.

-Maggie looked up at me, searching my eyes before she leaned up and placed a gentle kiss on my cheek.
+Maggie looked up at me, searching my eyes before leaning up and placing a gentle kiss on my cheek.

-"You'll do great.
-I've been listening to you perform for the last five years; you guys are going to kill it."
-Her grin spread from ear to ear as she folded her hands on top of my chest before resting her chin on her hands and looked up at me.
+“You’ll do great.
+I’ve been listening to you guys perform for the last five years; you’re going to kill it.”
+Her grin spread from ear to ear as she folded her hands on top of my chest and rested her chin on her hands, looking up at me.

 “I hope so.”
 I smiled down at her and placed a gentle kiss on her forehead.